theRealKarlos/typescript-pulsequeue/README.md

 # 🚀 TypeScript PulseQueue

-A modern serverless application built with TypeScript, AWS Lambda, and EventBridge that processes order events in a decoupled, scalable architecture.
+A concept serverless application built with TypeScript, AWS Lambda, and EventBridge to demonstrate event-driven architecture patterns in a simple, decoupled, and scalable way.

 ## 📋 Table of Contents